seungpyos/Pre-Work/README.md

 - Youtube:
     - Interactive subcription button that allows you to keep up with your favorite creators
     - Various playback speed and captions implemented

+ I want to create a Tinder replica app that allows University students to interact with each other.
+Instead of focusing on the romantic aspect, I want to implement components of LinkedIn and Bumble to allow students to build connections and make friends on campus.
+I want their profile to include their major, interests, current goals and etc.
 ## Notes

 - First time with Swift, struggled between connecting button to logic in the beginning.